Luis Arraez Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.5 K/9, the seventh-best in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in the league.

-- The Cubs have the eighth-ranked team ERA among all MLB pitching staffs (3.50).
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.36).

-- The Cubs give up the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- The Cubs give up the third-fewest home runs in baseball (26 total, 0.8 per game).

-- Steele (4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched) makes the start for the Cubs, his sixth of the season.
+- Smyly gets the start for the Cubs, his seventh of the season.
+He is 3-1 with a 2.83 ERA and 29 strikeouts in 35 2/3 innings pitched.

-- His last appearance was on Tuesday against the San Diego Padres, when the lefty went 5 1/3 scoreless innings while giving up three hits.
+- The lefty last pitched on Monday against the Washington Nationals, when he went seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.